xxorde/pgglaskugel/README.md

 ### Retention Policy
 Retention policy is enforced by calling `pgGlaskugel cleanup --retain <NUMBER OF BACKUPS TO KEEP> --force-retain`.
-This is normally done via cronjob on the same machine (but there are altho other methods).
+This is normally done via cronjob on the same machine (but there are also other methods).

 ### Restore Backup
 Backups are restored by a local call to `pgGlaskugel  restore --backup <BACKUP NAME> --restore-to <PATH TO NEW INSTANCE>`